frappe/frappe_docs/frappe_docs/www/docs/user/en/core/search.md

 Once instantiated you can run the `build` function.
 It gets all the documents from `get_items_to_index`, the documents are a list of `frappe._dict` (frappe dicts) conforming to the defined schema.
 These documents are then added to the index and written to the file.

 You can search the index using the `search` method of the FTS class.
-These functions are documented in the API refernce [here](/docs/user/en/api/full-text-search).
+These functions are documented in the API reference [here](/docs/user/en/api/full-text-search).

 An example implementation for blog will look like the following: